andrevidela/Research-report/Activity.md

 - [ ] find a way to detect uses of linearity 1 and then deallocate them
   - Add a tag to linearity 1 and then use it when pattern matching on a value The pattern match will have one branch with linearity w and one branch with linearity 1, linearity 1 can do the update in-place
-- [ ] watch "how to write a paper" from SPJ
 - [ ] finish re-reading linear haskell
 - [ ] split the PR for documentation with the WIP branch
 - Nicola